Trusted by 1000+ companies

 Indefinite Leave to Remain (ILR):: 10 year routeIndefinite Leave to Remain (ILR):: 10 year route

-For employers and HR leaders, the ILR 10-year route consultation signals the UK’s focus on refining routes to permanent residence.
-Staying informed and adaptable is essential to ensure continued support for valued international employees as immigration policies evolve.
+• For employers and HR leaders, the ILR 10-year route consultation signals the UK’s focus on refining routes to permanent residence.
+It's important to stay updated.

 • The traditional 10-year long residence route has been abolished